 Step Three: File Formation Documents

 Once you are ready to form your Hawaii limited liability company, you will fill out the Articles of Organization.
 You can either do this on your own or hire a Hawaii LLC service.
-Some services, like ZenBusiness, even offer discounts on their service.
+Some services, like ZenBusiness, even offer free LLC formations (just pay your state’s fee).

 - Your chosen business name